tjdraper/drop-kick/README.md

 	<select data-max-height="220px">

+## Borderless

+Selects have a borderless option.
+Add `data-borderless="true"` to make the dropKick select borderless.

 The value of the data attribute must be a valid CSS unit such as `px` or `rem`.
 Note that you can set the overall default max height via the custom Less variables file.

 ## Custom Variables, Style, or JavaScript